gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/14_publish_reference.rst

 **Menu**

-.. @Gereon: somehow i find the table hard to read - lets discuss this
+.. @Gereon_: somehow i find the table hard to read - lets discuss this
+.. @sarah reply : is the alignment next to each other helping ?

 .. image:: ../images/Publish/Publish_Reference/Publish_reference_manager.png
-    :scale: 90%
+    :scale: 80%
+    :align: left

 .. table::
-  :align: left
+  :align: right

   =====================   ==========================================
   Name                    Description
   =====================   ==========================================
-  Channelname             Channel to access references from Refresh                 Update List
+  Channelname             Channel to access references from Refresh                 Update list
-  List                    Names of Geometry Collections on the channel Reference collection    For collecting references from channels Active                  Loads the Reference to all viewers Visible                 Shows the Reference to all viewers
+  List                    Display of geometry collections on the selected channel Reference collection    For collecting references from the current and different channels Active                  Loads the reference to all viewers Visible                 Shows the reference to all viewers
   =====================   ==========================================